Cervical cancer misdiagnosis claims

 We work in three stages.

 - Investigation.
-We obtain your full GP, screening, colposcopy and hospital records.
-We instruct an independent gynaecologist to review the standard of care, and a gynaecological oncologist to address what difference earlier diagnosis would have made.
-This work is funded under a no win no fee agreement.
+We obtain your full GP, screening and hospital records, instruct an independent gynaecological oncologist to address the standard of care, and where slide-reading is in issue, instruct a cyto-pathologist to re-review the original cytology.
+This work is funded under a no win no fee agreement, so you pay nothing if the claim does not succeed.

 - Resolution.
-Most cervical cancer claims settle out of court once the medical evidence is exchanged.
-If yours does not, our medical negligence lawyers will issue proceedings and take the case to trial.
+Most cervical cancer claims settle once the medical evidence is exchanged.
+Where they do not, we issue proceedings and take the case to trial.

 You have three years from the date of the negligence, or the date you became aware that negligence may have caused harm, to bring a claim.
-In screening-related claims, the second date often applies because the link between a missed smear and the eventual stage at diagnosis only becomes clear later.
+In cervical cancer cases, the second date often applies because the link between a reassuring smear and a later diagnosis is rarely obvious at the time.
+We can advise on which date governs your case.

-Why families choose Osbornes for cervical cancer claims
+Why clients choose Osbornes for cervical cancer claims

-Our medical negligence team is led by partner Hugh Johnson, with cancer misdiagnosis work led by partner Jodi Newton, who has handled fatal cervical cancer claims for grieving families.
-Several of our solicitors hold medical qualifications, which means we read GP notes, cytology reports and oncology records the way an expert witness would.
+Our medical negligence team includes partner Jodi Newton, whose clinical negligence work is recognised by Chambers UK 2026 and Legal 500 2026.
+Several of our solicitors hold medical qualifications, which means we read GP notes, cytology reports and colposcopy findings the way an expert witness would.

-Speak to a cervical cancer claims solicitor today
+Speak to a cervical cancer misdiagnosis lawyer today

 If you believe your cervical cancer was missed, misdiagnosed or diagnosed too late, our cancer misdiagnosis lawyers will review your case in confidence and without obligation.